gwake42/mapsindoors-web-sdk-knowledge-base/web-sdk-knowledge-base.md

 - Debugging script loading problems

 ### Important Notes
-â ï¸ Script loading order is critical - MapsIndoors and Mapbox scripts must be loaded in the head before any JavaScript tries to use them â ï¸ The MapboxV3View must be used instead of the older MapboxView â ï¸ A timeout is needed to ensure scripts are fully loaded before initialization â ï¸ Debug console helps identify exactly where initialization fails
+Ã¢ÂÂ Ã¯Â¸Â Script loading order is critical - MapsIndoors and Mapbox scripts must be loaded in the head before any JavaScript tries to use them
+Ã¢ÂÂ Ã¯Â¸Â The MapboxV3View must be used instead of the older MapboxView Ã¢ÂÂ Ã¯Â¸Â A timeout is needed to ensure scripts are fully loaded before initialization Ã¢ÂÂ Ã¯Â¸Â Debug console helps identify exactly where initialization fails

 ---